Inspiring Adults to Stay Active and Stay Involved

 Decades of playing and teaching acoustic instruments.

 A ukulele – small size variety of ukulele – soprano, concert or tenor, electronic tuner, a loose-leaf 3-ring binder, pen or pencil.
+We recommend Long & McQuade for rentals or purchase.

 Little or no experience.